 NAPLAN & Zooper Doopers

 Today, the Year 5 students completed their final NAPLAN test.
 We are incredibly proud of the way our students approached each assessment with focus, perseverance and a positive mindset.
 Their readiness to give their best effort—supported by thoughtful preparation and strong learning routines—was wonderful to see.
 I sincerely thank the Year 5 teachers, Ms Weston and Ms Toohey, for facilitating the testing in a calm and encouraging way.
-Thank you, also, to our Year 5 parents and carers for supporting our students throughout the NAPLAN process.
+Thank you, also, to our Year 5 parents and caregivers for supporting our students throughout the NAPLAN process.

 Lunchtime Clubs